 I have always thought auto racing was analogous to economics.
 To the spectators a race is a chaotic

 rush for victory, and for the racers first place is the only prize that matters.
-But hidden in the details is the regularity with which racers try to destroy racing.
+But hidden in the details is the regularity with which racers willingly risk destroying themselves and the race itself.
 Consider events that began 120 miles southwest of Paris, on Saturday, 11 June, 1955.
 The 24 hours of Le Mans had been running for just two hours when Pierre Levegh, driving the number 20 Mercedes-Benz 300, “The greatest sports racing car ever built”, was clipped from behind by an Austin Healey, and catapulted into the air at 150 miles an hour by a 3 foot earthen embankment meant to keep the cars on the track.

 The 1,900 pound aluminum and magnesium car then went flipping nose over tail down the embankment, and the dynamic physics ripped the engine from its mounts, shredded the fuel tank, spewing the crowd in gasoline and benzine.
 The wheels and axles, radiator and doors were ripped off the frame.
 Every loose piece of metal, every screw and bolt, fender and nut was instantly converted into a spinning scythe, killing outright and decapitating 120 spectators and maiming another 300.